mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/docs/HWR_MikaliMaps_readme.txt

 • Fixed a few bugs preventing some of the maps from loading.
 • I have provided five additional non-random versions of each of the random maps.
 These should work okay in multiplayer against human opponents.
+• Resources in "Go Around" are now arranged in a helix.

 1.27.5 - 2020/08/12
 • Fixed the HODs for "Asteroid_m_1" and "Asteroid_m_2".
 Collectors are once